DataDog/documentation/content/en/quality_gates/explorer/_index.md

 ## Export

-Export your view in the [Quality Gates Explorer][4] to reuse it later or in different contexts.
+Export your view in the [Quality Gates Explorer][5] to reuse it later or in different contexts.
+For more information, see [Saved Views][4].

 ## Further reading